ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 In short, gas fees help keep the Ethereum network secure.
 By requiring a fee for every computation executed on the network, we prevent actors from spamming the network.
 In order to prevent accidental or hostile infinite loops or other computational wastage in code, each transaction is required to set a limit to how many computational steps of code execution it can use.
 The fundamental unit of computation is "gas".

+Gas also exists to incentivize participants in the Ethereum network.
+It works as a great incentive for miners to verify transaction requests and add them to the blockchain.

 Although a transaction includes a limit, any gas not used in a transaction is returned to the user.

 ![Diagram showing how unused gas is refunded](../transactions/gas-tx.png)